raykao/modernization-workshop/README.md

 - One of the following IDEs:
   - The latest version of [Visual Studio Code](https://code.visualstudio.com/).
 Must be version 1.101 or later.
     - [GitHub Copilot in Visual Studio Code](https://code.visualstudio.com/docs/copilot/overview).
 For setup instructions, see [Set up GitHub Copilot in Visual Studio Code](https://code.visualstudio.com/docs/copilot/setup).
 Be sure to sign in to your GitHub account within Visual Studio Code.
-    - [GitHub Copilot app modernization](https://marketplace.visualstudio.com/items?itemName=vscjava.migrate-java-to-azure).
+    - [GitHub Copilot for modernization](https://marketplace.visualstudio.com/items?itemName=vscjava.migrate-java-to-azure).
 Restart Visual Studio Code after installation.
   - The latest version of [IntelliJ IDEA](https://www.jetbrains.com/idea/download).
 Must be version 2023.3 or later.
     - [GitHub Copilot](https://plugins.jetbrains.com/plugin/17718-github-copilot).
 Must be version 1.5.59 or later.
 For more instructions, see [Set up GitHub Copilot in IntelliJ IDEA](https://docs.github.com/en/copilot/get-started/quickstart).
 Be sure to sign in to your GitHub account within IntelliJ IDEA.
     - [GitHub Copilot for Modernization Extension](https://plugins.jetbrains.com/plugin/28791-github-copilot-app-modernization).
 Restart IntelliJ IDEA after installation.
 If you don't have GitHub Copilot installed, you can install GitHub Copilot app modernization directly.